armado11/GeothermalStockModelling/README.md

 **About the files in this repository:**

   **Provided code:**
-    \*main.py* is the main code, which will solve both models (stock and production strategy).
+    /*main.py* is the main code, which will solve both models (stock and production strategy).
-    \*residaulmse* contains all equations needed to define the stock model and to calculate the sum of squares of the residuals for the stock model parametrization
+    /*residaulmse* contains all equations needed to define the stock model and to calculate the sum of squares of the residuals for the stock model parametrization
-    \*production_eq* contains all equations needed to define and solve the production strategy model
+    /*production_eq* contains all equations needed to define and solve the production strategy model

   **Provided databases:**
-    \*BJ-11* and *BJ-12* contain data from wells BJ-11 and BJ-12 from the Bjarnarflag Power Station provided by Landsvirkjun.
+    /*BJ-11* and *BJ-12* contain data from wells BJ-11 and BJ-12 from the Bjarnarflag Power Station provided by Landsvirkjun.
 The dataset contains data throught different measurements over time.
 There is data on *Pressure* (bars), *Flow* (kg/s), *Enthalpy* (kJ/kg), *Well Status* (open, closed or bleed) and *Data quality* (Good, Fair, Suspect or Estimated).
 Additionally, time (*t*) has been calculated in years since the beginning of 2019, to be able to calculate time differentials (*Dt*) for each timestep.
 Extraction values from known data have been calculated from enthalpy and flow values in column *Extraction_d*.
 Additional columns *Stock*, *Recharge* and *Extraction* will be calculated by the model together by *Diff*, which measures the difference between extraction calculated from data and from the model (Eq.
 8 in   the Master Thesis).
-    \*Production_5y* containts the final strategy model results using all the specified parameters and values in the case study.
+    /*Production_5y* containts the final strategy model results using all the specified parameters and values in the case study.
-    \*Production_5y_noCO2* constaints the final strategy model results if the carbon tax is not considered.
+    /*Production_5y_noCO2* constaints the final strategy model results if the carbon tax is not considered.